CMSgov/design-system/README.md

 #### Theme scripts

-You can also use the following scripts to [preview and build a theme](https://github.com/CMSgov/design-system/wiki/site-packages-and-themes):
+You can also use the following scripts to [build and preview a theme](/guides/SITE-PACKAGES-AND-THEMES.md):

 * `yarn start:theme`
 * `yarn build:theme`